Affective computing: Facial electromyography

 Facial electromyography is a technique used to measure the electrical activity of the facial muscles by amplifying the tiny electrical impulses that are generated by muscle fibers when they contract.

-The face expresses a great deal of emotion, however, there are two main facial muscle groups that are usually studied to detect emotion:
+The face expresses a great deal of emotion.
+However, there are two main facial muscle groups that are usually studied to detect emotion:

-The corrugator supercilii muscle, also known as the 'frowning' muscle, draws the brow down into a frown, and therefore is the best test for negative, unpleasant emotional response.↵The zygomaticus major muscle is responsible for pulling the corners of the mouth back when you smile, and therefore is the muscle used to test for a positive emotional response.
+The corrugator supercilii muscle, also known as the 'frowning' muscle, draws the brow down into a frown.
+Therefore, it is the best test for negative, unpleasant emotional responses.↵The zygomaticus major muscle is responsible for pulling the corners of the mouth back when one smiles, and therefore is the muscle used to test for a positive emotional response.

-Here we can see a plot of skin resistance measured using GSR and time whilst the subject played a video game.
-There are several peaks that are clear in the graph, which suggests that GSR is a good method of differentiating between an aroused and a non-aroused state.
-For example, at the start of the game where there is usually not much exciting game play, there is a high level of resistance recorded, which suggests a low level of conductivity and therefore less arousal.
-This is in clear contrast with the sudden trough where the player is killed as one is usually very stressed and tense as their character is killed in the game.

 Galvanic skin response

+Plot of GSR while playing a video game.
+The subject exhibits less arousal at the start of the game, more when they start to explore, and a sudden spike when their character in the game is killed.

-Galvanic skin response (GSR) is an outdated term for a more general phenomenon known as Electrodermal activity or EDA.
+Galvanic skin response (GSR) is an outdated term for a more general phenomenon known as Electrodermal activity, or EDA.
 EDA is a general phenomena whereby the skin's electrical properties change.
-The skin is innervated by the [sympathetic nervous system], so measuring its resistance or conductance provides a way to quantify small changes in the sympathetic branch of the autonomic nervous system.
-As the sweat glands are activated, even before the skin feels sweaty, the level of the EDA can be captured (usually using conductance) and used to discern small changes in autonomic arousal.
+The skin is innervated by the sympathetic nervous system, so measuring its resistance or conductance provides a way to quantify small changes in the sympathetic branch of the autonomic nervous system.
+As sweat glands are activated, even before the skin feels sweaty, the level of the EDA can be captured (usually using conductance) and used to discern small changes in autonomic arousal.
 The more aroused a subject is, the greater the skin conductance tends to be.

 Skin conductance is often measured using two small silver-silver chloride electrodes placed somewhere on the skin and applying a small voltage between them.
 To maximize comfort and reduce irritation the electrodes can be placed on the wrist, legs, or feet, which leaves the hands fully free for daily activity.